chelseaa1808/oci-mlflow/README.md

 kubectl apply -f mlflow-tracking-template.yaml
 ```

-Your can now access the MLflow tracking server on OKE with `http://<ingress-nginx-controller-EXTERNAL-IP/tracking/`
+You can now access the MLflow tracking server on OKE with `http://<ingress-nginx-controller-EXTERNAL-IP/tracking/`

 ## Architecture Diagram